Software-Improvement-Group/sigridci/docs/organization-integration/onpremise-kubernetes.md

 where `PARTNER` and `CUSTOMER` are placeholders for the configured partner and customer role.
 In case any of these users or roles already exists in the cluster, the initialization script or the first import fails.

-Database users are created together with an initial database schema by initialization scripts provided by the Helm chart.
-The relevant files are `sigriddb-init` and `authdb-init`, and optionally `metricsuser-init`.
-They are present in the `sigrid-stack/files` directory of the Helm chart.

 ### Kubernetes secrets